fanglingsu/vimb/README.md

 ## dependencies

-- gtk+-3.0
+- gtk4
-- webkit2gtk-4.1
+- webkitgtk-6.0
 - gst-libav, gst-plugins-good (optional, for media decoding among other things)

+**Note:** Vimb has been migrated from GTK3/WebKit2GTK-4.1 to GTK4/WebKitGTK-6.0.
+This is a major version change that requires GTK4 and WebKitGTK 6.0 or later.

 ## Install

 Edit `config.mk` to match your local setup.
 You might need to do this if you use another compiler, like tcc.
 Most people, however, will almost never need to do this on systems like Ubuntu or Debian.

 Edit `src/config.h` to match your personal preferences, like changing the